 “We carry you bags?”

 It was help I didn’t really want.
 I didn’t want to hand over my research notes or the EPERB, our lifeline to the outside world.
-And I didn’t want to think about whether we could trust this group of boys in the middle of nowhere, with whom we could hardly communicate.
-But equally I didn’t want to offend them, to turn the tentative friendliness into resentment.
+And I didn’t want to think about whether we could trust this group of boys in the middle of nowhere.
+But equally I didn’t want to offend them and turn their tentative friendliness into resentment.
 And so we unburdened ourselves and, as the rain came and went, acquired an entourage, the two talkative kids confidently shouldering our packs, and their mob of teenage accomplices walking along with us, watching quietly.